gauthierm/refactoring-workshop-2022/README.md

 This workshop is about refactoring.
 Included is a working application that does not follow best practices.
 We will rafactor it to make it faster, easier to read, more testable and more resiliant.

-### 1. Split file into smaller individual component functions
+### 1. Split file `getPageContent.tsx` into smaller individual component functions

 - getNextPage
 - getContributors
 - getMembers
-- getGroupedMembers
+- getGroupedMemberData

 ### 2. Clean up `getNextPage()` using a functional approach